Eveldee/Nobeta-Guides/Any% NMG/README.md

 This guide is aimed at anyone who would be interested in trying to play in the Any% NMG (No Major Glitches) category.
 A lot of information in this guide can be used for other categories but the differences won't be explained here.

 > [!IMPORTANT]
-> When souls count or mana usage is mentioned, the guide assume that the game is in Advanced difficulty, anything that works in Advanced can also work in Standard.
+> When soul count or mana usage is mentioned, the guide assumes that the game is in Advanced difficulty.
+Anything that works in Advanced difficulty can also work in Standard.

-I highly recommend checking you the movements and combats videos that I made that complement this guide with useful general knowledge, meanwhile this guide focuses more on the route and the content of the run itself.
+I highly recommend checking out the movements and combats videos that I made that complement this guide with useful general knowledge.
+This guide focuses more on the route and the content of the run itself.

 - [Movements Guide](https://www.youtube.com/watch?v=3ewwr3Cm8EU)
 - [Combat Guide](https://www.youtube.com/watch?v=s0hwn3UjVCI)

-I would also recommend to check the runs on *[speedrun.com](https://www.speedrun.com/little_witch_nobeta)* and to compare them even if they don't necessarily contain the latest techs and routes, sometimes it's easier to understand something with a video example.
+I would also recommend checking out the runs on *[speedrun.com](https://www.speedrun.com/little_witch_nobeta)* even if they don't necessarily contain the latest techs and routes, they can still be used as a reference.
-I have also done a complete *[Any% NMG WR Analysis](https://www.youtube.com/watch?v=hlDkyTH6TiM)* that explains everything that is right and wrong with the WR in this category *(as of the writing of this guide)*.
-I will often refer to this video since it is timestamped and provide examples for most of the latest discoveries.
+I have also done a complete *[Any% NMG WR Analysis](https://www.youtube.com/watch?v=hlDkyTH6TiM)* that explains everything that is right and wrong with the WR in this category *(as of the writing of this guide, it changed since)*.
+I will often refer to this video since it is timestamped and provides examples for most of the latest discoveries.

 > [!NOTE]
 >
-> You can click on any segment title to open the world record run for this section.
-There are some mistakes made in this run but it helps getting the general idea of a segment.
+> You can click on any segment title to open the former world record run for this section.
+There are some mistakes made in this run but it helps with getting the general idea of a segment.
+It is also not the latest WR for this category but it serves as a solid base run with harder routes added on top of it.

 > You can find me on the [Little Witch Nobeta Speedruns discord](https://discord.gg/3FMeB4m) if you have any question